Loop-Level Lepton Flavor Violation and Diphoton Signals in the Minimal Left-Right Symmetric Model: Diphoton constraints

 In comparison, the astrophysical constraints on the coupling of ALP to photons are much more stringent (collected in Fig.~\ref{fig:LFV} and Table~\ref{tab:gauge}).
 The production of ALPs inside supernovae via the coupling $g_{a\gamma\gamma}$ is dominated by the Primakoff process $\gamma + {\cal N} \to {\cal N} + a$ and photon coalescence $\gamma + \gamma \to a$.
-The $\gamma$-rays generated from ALP decay from SN1987A and SN2023ixf exclude the couping $g_{a\gamma\gamma}$ up to ${\cal O} (10^{-12})$ ${\rm GeV}^{-1}$~\cite{Jaeckel:2017tud,Hoof:2022xbe,Muller:2023vjm,Muller:2023pip}.
-The energy deposition of ALPs in LESNe provide extra limits, with the coupling $g_{a\gamma\gamma}$ constrained up to $10^{-10}$ GeV$^{-1}$~\cite{Caputo:2022mah,Fiorillo:2025yzf}.
+The $\gamma$-rays generated from ALP decay from SN1987A, SN2023ixf and type Ic supernovae exclude the coupling $g_{a\gamma\gamma}$ up to ${\cal O} (10^{-12})$ ${\rm GeV}^{-1}$~\cite{Jaeckel:2017tud,Hoof:2022xbe,Muller:2023vjm,Muller:2023pip,Diamond:2023scc,Candon:2025ypl}.
+The energy deposition of ALPs in LESNe~\cite{Caputo:2022mah,Fiorillo:2025yzf} and the $X$-ray and $\gamma$-ray observations of the neutron star (NS) merger GW170817~\cite{Diamond:2023cto,Dev:2023hax} provide extra limits, with the coupling $g_{a\gamma\gamma}$ constrained up to ${\cal O}(10^{-10})$ GeV$^{-1}$.
 Depending on its mass, the light scalar $H_3$ can decay into $\gamma\gamma$ or dileptons $e^+ e^-$, $e^\pm \mu^\mp$, $\mu^+ \mu^-$.
 The leptons from $H_3$ decay are very likely to annihilate into photons via the process $\ell^+ + \ell^- \to \gamma + \gamma$.
 For simplicity, we assume all the decay products of $H_3$ convert finally into $\gamma$-rays.
 As seen in Fig.~\ref{fig:LFV}, the $v_R$ scale is excluded up to $2\times10^9$ GeV.
 The sensitivity of $g_{a\gamma\gamma}$ can be largely improved up to $10^{-14}$, if supernova explosion happens at the red supergiant Betelgeuse, which is only $\sim 200$ pc away~\cite{Jaeckel:2017tud}.
-The future observation of $\gamma$-rays from neutron star (NS) mergers in the next generations telescopes can also explore more open parameter space of $g_{a\gamma\gamma}$~\cite{Dev:2023hax}.
+The future observation of $\gamma$-rays from NS mergers in the next generations telescopes can also explore more open parameter space of $g_{a\gamma\gamma}$~\cite{Dev:2023hax}.
 The corresponding prospects of $v_R$ can reach up to $6\times10^{11}$ GeV, which is expected to be the highest probable range of $v_R$, as shown in Fig.~\ref{fig:LFV}.